Difference Between Brachiosaurus and Brontosaurus

 What is Brachiosaurus?

-Brachiosaurus was first described in 1903 by American paleontologists, namely Elmer S. Riggs from fossils found in western Colorado’s Colorado River Valley, United States.
+Brachiosaurus was first described in 1903 by American palaeontologists, namely Elmer S. Riggs, from fossils found in western Colorado’s Colorado River Valley, United States.

-The generic name of the dinosaur is brachiosaurus altithorax is from Greek which means arm lizard in its proportionately long arms reference.
+The generic name of the dinosaur is Brachiosaurus altithorax is from Greek and means arm lizard in its proportionately long arms reference.

 Brachiosaurus had a disproportionately small skull, large overall size, and long neck, all of which are particular for sauropods.

-Though the torso or trunk vertebral column is incompletely known and the back of the brachiosaurus most likely consisting twelve dorsal vertebrae.
+Though the torso or trunk vertebral column is incompletely known, the back of the brachiosaurus most likely consists of twelve dorsal vertebrae.

-From the complete dorsal vertebral column, this can be inferred which is preserved in an unnamed brachiosaurid specimen.
+This can be inferred from the complete dorsal vertebral column, which is preserved in an unnamed brachiosaurid specimen.

 What is Brontosaurus?